xavcz/hack-learn-make/drafts/transmission.md

 Answer

-> Why listening to Transmission as a Meteor developer?
+> Do you like where MDG is taking Meteor and Apollo to?

 Answer

-> How awesome is it to hang out with MDG people?
+> Can you share some learnings you picked up by hanging out with MDG people recently?

 Answer

 ######\o/